[pageinfo chapter=”hybrid-devices” chapnos=”9″ chaptitle=”Hybrid Devices”/]

 Along the side of the device are a number of spring-back sliders; they can be pushed forward or backward along the device.
 Each slider controls a different function, but all of them use the same principle.
 There is an ordered list of options for each setting; pushing the slider moves between the relevant option settings one way through the list, pulling it back moves it the other way.
 Note that the natural inverse reduces the impact of mistakes.
 If you choose the wrong option and change it, you instinctively move the slider in the opposite direction and restore the setting.

 Using the natural inverse can obviate the need for explicit ‘undo’ operations, and can make a control usable even when you don’t know what it does.
-The phone in Figure [[fg:old-phone]] belonged to one of the authors for some years.
+The phone in Figure [[fg:old-phone]] belonged to Alan some years.
 On the top left-hand side of the phone is a small slider.
 This slider did different things in different modes: when in a call it adjusted volume, when in the address book it scrolled through the names.
 The author never knew exactly what it did, yet used it extensively.
 This was because it always respected the natural inverse property and so he could use it without fear; if it didn’t do what he expected he just did the opposite movement and carried on.

 Why driving backwards is hard: expectation, magnification and control theory